nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1

-NCSDK-14399: Legacy advertiser can occasionally do more message retransmissions than requested When using the legacy advertiser, the stack sleeps for at least 50 ms after starting advertising a message, which may result in more messages to be advertised than requested.
+NCSDK-14399: Legacy advertiser can occasionally do more message retransmissions than requested When using the legacy advertiser, the stack sleeps for at least 50 ms after starting advertising a message, which might result in more messages to be advertised than requested.

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1